tyrneh/options-implied-probability/README.md

 OIPD transforms raw options data into probability distributions of future asset prices.

-In plain terms: it takes the collective expectations embedded in option prices and turns them into a curve that shows the likelihood of different prices on a given future date — much like a forecast, but for prices.
+In plain terms: it takes the market's collective expectations embedded in option prices and turns them into a curve that shows the likelihood of different prices on a given future date — much like a forecast, but for prices.

-These probabilities reflect the consensus expectations of all market participants.
-Markets can’t predict the future with certainty.
-But under the efficient market hypothesis, option prices represent the best available estimate of where prices might go.
+While markets don't predict the future with certainty, under the efficient market hypothesis, these collective expectations represent the best available estimate of what might happen.

 Traditionally, extracting these “risk-neutral densities” required institutional knowledge and resources, limited to specialist quant-desks.
 OIPD makes this capability accessible to everyone — delivering an institutional-grade tool in a simple, production-ready Python package.